-This revolutionary programme was jointly developed by EuRA and The International Centre for Coaching and Leadership Development at Oxford Brookes University.
-Oxford Brookes University's Global MBA programme is ranked as one of the best in Europe, and it is a great privilege for EuRA to bring the same team to our online Relocation Coaching Programme.
+This revolutionary programme was jointly developed by EuRA and The International Centre for Coaching and Leadership Development at Oxford Brookes University and will be delivered by EuRA starting 2019.

 We know how expensive in both time and money attending external training can be and this is why we designed this programme to be totally online.
 There are 4 Programmes, each consisting of 3 Modules.
 Each Programme is delivered throughout the year and each Module is online for 5 weeks and takes around 6 hours to complete.
 Previous delegates tell us they spend around one to one and half hours per week on each Module.
 Easy!

 All of the assessed parts of the programme are delivered using a web based distance learning tool.
 Optional workshops, to hone and improve the skills learnt online, will take place at the EuRA International Relocation Congress and regionally.